 MEDIANERA

 A party wall.
-In urban renewal projects, the management of party walls can be complex, often requiring agreements between neighbors.
+In urban renovation projects, the management of party walls can be complex, often requiring agreements between neighbors.

 MURO DE CARGA